-Yolanda Hippensteele has worked for almost 20 years as a leading strategist, advocate, grant maker, cultural organizer and communicator for initiatives in the fields of democracy, culture and social justice.
-In her current role as Director of Programs at Neighborhood Funders Group (NFG), she helps build capacity in philanthropy for community-centered social change.
+Yolanda Hippensteele is NFG's Director of Member Engagement.
+She joined NFG in January 2015.
+Yolanda has worked for almost 20 years as a leading strategist, advocate, grant maker, cultural organizer and communicator for initiatives in the fields of democracy, culture and social justice.
 Prior to NFG, Yolanda served as Program Officer at the Media Democracy Fund (MDF), a funder collaborative dedicated to promoting the universal right to communicate and access information.
 There, Yolanda worked on behalf of the Fund’s eleven contributing foundations to track a complex field and develop strategies that build a diverse and powerful organizing and advocacy ecosystem.

 Earlier in her career, Yolanda was a founding staffer and Outreach Director of the powerhouse national media policy organization Free Press, where she helped build the organization from scratch, ran successful campaigns, and produced four installments of one of the nation’s largest conventions for progressive activists, the National Conference for Media Reform.
 Yolanda's prior work includes positions with independent media outlets and arts networks, a women’s rights lobbying firm in D.C., get-out-the-vote campaigns, and a moonlighting gig managing socio-political comedian W. Kamau Bell.

-Shannon Lin's background lies in working to help empower communities of color and immigrants in the Bay Area.
+Shannon Lin is a Program Associate for NFG.
+She joined NFG in June 2016.
+Her background lies in working to help empower communities of color and immigrants in the Bay Area.
 She has a strong commitment to serving marginalized groups and has experience in providing support for employment, educational, and health needs through organizations such as the Restaurant Opportunities Center (ROC) and the International Rescue Committee (IRC).

 Shannon holds a B.A. in Peace and Conflict Studies and a minor in Public Policy from UC Berkeley.
 In 2015, she was awarded funding from the Goldman School of Public Policy's Center on Civility & Democratic Engagement to participate in an academic internship program at the U.S. Department of Housing and Urban Development (HUD).

-Jose Olivas joined NFG in November 2013.
+Jose Olivas is NFG's Finance and Operations Manager.
+He joined NFG in November 2013.
 Jose brings over 5 years of managerial and administrative experience in both the for profit and nonprofit sectors.
 Jose previously served as the West Coast Operations and Bolder Advocacy Program Coordinator of Alliance for Justice where he facilitated over 400 events and trainings in public policy advocacy during his 3 year tenure.

 Jose has participated in demonstrations across California in defense of immigrants and workers rights as well as met with legislators to support state bills strengthening domestic workers rights and healthcare expansion for immigrants in California.
 Jose received his BA in Mass Communications from UC Berkeley.

-Lorraine Ramirez joined NFG in December of 2012, and has worked in social justice philanthropy for over a decade, in the areas of housing and the foreclosure crisis, LGBTQ rights, gender justice, and anti-violence organizing strategies.
+Lorraine Ramirez is the Senior Program Manager of NFG's Funders for Justice.
+She joined NFG in December of 2012.
+Lorraine has worked in social justice philanthropy for over a decade, in the areas of housing and the foreclosure crisis, LGBTQ rights, gender justice, and anti-violence organizing strategies.
 Lorraine has also served in fundraising roles with social justice community-based organizations dedicated to racial justice, economic justice, immigrant rights, workers' rights, and LGBTQ rights.
 Lorraine previously worked in US Programs at the Open Society Foundations, as a member of the Equality and Opportunity Fund team.
 Lorraine began her work in philanthropy with five years on the grantmaking team at the Astraea Lesbian Foundation for Justice, across their international and US-based grant programs.